akshaydeverakonda/DATA_550_Final_Project/README.md

 This project will generate an html report summarizing dengue cases in Mexico that occurred in 2023.

+##Docker-related instructions - making the docker image

+Run 'make data_550_f' in the terminal to build the Docker image.

+##Docker-related instructions - generating the report from the container

+If you're using a Windows OS, run 'make windows/report/report.html' in the terminal to run the container from the image.

+If you're using a Mac/Linux-OS, run 'make mac/report/report.html' in the terminal to run the container from the image.

+Regardless of using either of the two above commands, the final report will generate in the 'report' folder.

 ## Code description

 `code/01_make_table.R`